uosq/docs/docs/Lua_Classes/UserMessage.md

 Reading starts at the beginning of the message (curBit = 0).
 Each call to Read*() advances the read cursor by the number of bits read.
 Reading past the end of the message will cause an error.

+## Writing

+Writing to the BitBuffer changes the actual message contents, so you can modify what you're receiving.

 ### GetID()

 Returns the ID of the message.
 You can get the list here: [TF2 User Messages](https://wiki.alliedmods.net/User_messages).